patrickpichler/beesting_talk/talk.md

 attacker would probe those locations and access the Honeytoken.
 A pretty good example for this would be Kubernetes service account tokens.

-The main idea of Beesting would be, to inject some bait files into pods.
-Injecting the bait is only half the story though, as we need to closely monitor usage of the Honeytoken.

 To better understand  the usefulness of all  of this, we will  now put ourselves into the  shoes of  an attacker.
 Imagine we are some evil Hackers that are currently probing some public facing CMS for any vulnerabilities.
 We find a RCE